How To Manage Potential Project Risks In 3 Steps

 A lot of development teams these days use agile practices to manage their work.
 If you’re in the SaaS space, it may feel like everyone in the world runs teams on Agile development cycles.
 But there are thousands of companies – big ones – that haven’t made the switch to agile or scrum or Kanban or whatever the hot new workflow management process is these days.
-In the traditional waterfall development approach, PMs plan up front before beginning work on a project, as opposed to self-organizing and planning as they progress.
+In the traditional waterfall development approach, PMs plan all the work involved for a project upfront rather than self-organizing and planning as they progress.
 A key element in planning for a waterfall development project requires that you figure out where it’s going to go wrong before it does.
-This is a practice PMs like to call risk management.
+This is when PMs identify project risks.

 - Have A Brainwriting Session: Bring your team together to brainstorm and write down potential risks.
 One way to do that is to give everyone index cards and ask them to write down ideas.
 Following that, everyone can swap cards and modify each other’s ideas, evaluate the likelihood and impact of the risk, or add ideas on how to mitigate it.
 At the end of the process the team will have a trail of ideas.
 This is especially great for large teams.